Angry Birds Trilogy: Reception

+Angry Birds Trilogys average critical score on Metacritic, a review aggregate website, varies between platforms.
+The Xbox 360 version has a score of 63 out of 100, based on 13 critic reviews.
+The PlayStation 3 version has a score of 66 based on 8 reviews.
+The Nintendo 3DS version has a score of 62 based on 7 reviews.

 Lucas M. Thomas, writing for IGN, noted the enhanced visuals and its extras, but was unfavorable on the motion controls, as opposed to the standard controls, and the price tag.
 "If you've already spent your $2.97 before [...] just go back to your iPhone.
 If unhealthily addicted to all things Angry Birds though, feel free to pick up this package."
 The latter remark was also made by Ron DelVillano of Nintendo Life.
 Robert Workman of GameZone criticized the 3DS version, comparably to the home console versions and the original mobile one, regarding the design as underwhelming and effects as "minimal".
 Dan Whitehead of Eurogamer decried the Kinect feature on the Xbox 360 version, calling it worse than the gameplay on the mobile versions, and slightly worse than the PlayStation Move.